 When Would You Need Dental Veneers?

 A smile is worth a thousand words.
-And if your smile is bringing you down, dental veneers can help fix it.
+If you are not satisfied with your smile down, dental veneers can most likely help fix it.

 Here are the 5 most common cases where dental veneers could be the treatment of choice:

 Staining of teeth is highly prevalent.
 There are several different causes of tooth staining including: